mjrotter4445/mjrotter4445/README.md

 Tableau Dashboard Creation & Geo Mapping

 LEADERSHIP
-Project Management, Team Managment and Leadership
+Project Management, Team Management and Leadership

 A little about me...
 -I am passionate about transforming data into stories, informative visuals, and useful tools for all stakeholders.